US Insurance Support

 3.I have private insurance, would my insurance cover the device?

 Oticon Medical does not contract with private insurance payers.

 4. How long does a request for Prior Authorization take?

 A request for prior authorization can take anywhere from 4-6 weeks (or shorter) however, it depends on the insurance plan.
 Reimbursement does not control the time frame of how long it takes for a plan to make a decision.
 We strictly request the approval and await a decision.
 Once approved or denied, Reimbursement notifies all parties once a decision has been reached.

 5. My insurance carrier denied my prior approval request, what can be done?

 Oticon Medical provides a service if requesting prior approvals from patients insurance plans.
 Reimbursement is not responsible for the decision of the insurance carriers.
 If a request is denied, the patient has the right to an appeal.
-This appeal must be done in writing by the patient or the patient’s doctor.
-Reimbursement does not write appeal letters.
+Please contact firstname.lastname@example.org for additional questions or assistance regarding an appeal.

 6. I have Medicaid, will my insurance cover the Ponto device?